A Metric Space for Point Process Excitations: Method

+We learn embeddings directly via the EM objective function, $\log L_c$, rather than some heuristic.
+Our approach updates both the reception and influence embedding, concurrently with the rest of the parameters, during the M-phase.
+The influence points maximize their EM objective at tractable solutions to a set of decoupled equations.

+Observe the partial gradient with respect to an influence vector $y$, after expanding the response functions:

-This behemoth is difficult to solve analytically.
-Recall, however, our prior simplifying assumption that $\forall y,r\sum_{x\in X} g_r(x, y)=1$, also enforced a posteriori by means of Eq.~\ref{eq:new_g}.
+This expression is difficult to solve analytically.
+Recall, however, our prior simplifying assumption that $\forall y,r\ \sum_{x\in X} g_r(x, y)=1$, also enforced a posteriori by means of Eq.~\ref{eq:new_g}.
+See the discussion above that surrounds this equation.
 The latter portion of Eq.~\ref{eq:partial_y} contains the form $\sum_x (x-y) g_r(x, y)$, equivalent to taking a quantized ``expectation'' of a Gaussian variable subtracted by its own mean (see Eq.~\ref{eq:g}).
-Hence a viable approximation to a locally optimal $y$ embedding point stems from neglecting the contribution of the entire second part of Eq.~\ref{eq:partial_y}, allowing us to garner the following intuitive formula:
+Hence, as long as the Gaussian sum is assumed to be approximately unit, then the entire second part of Eq.~\ref{eq:partial_y} vanishes due to the contribution of the pieces involving $x_k$.
+We garner the following---rather intuitive---formula for globally optimal influence points, within the microcosm of the current E-phase:

-Evidently each influence point $y\in Y$ is attracted to the reception points $\{x\in X\}$ that appear to receive excitatory influence from it.
-Unfortunately there is no analogue approximation for the reception points themselves that could manifest by a similar sensible trick.
-We produce the derivation:
+Evidently each influence point $y_i\in Y$ is attracted to the reception points $\{x_j\in X\}$ that it appears to excite.

-and submit to regular gradient ascent with learning rate $\varepsilon$, and specifically an update rule along the average log likelihood for a consistent strategy across different record lengths: